 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wilton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wilton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Wilton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wilton does not have a public transit system used by locals to get to and from work.

 The population of Wilton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.83% of adults in Wilton have a bachelor's degree or even advanced degree.